aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 which is identical to the `b2sum` hash of `main.r1cs` in this repo.

 This provides a link between our circuit code and the trusted setup, ensuring you can verify the setup was done over the correct codebase.
+Without this link, you could not know what circuit the setup was done over, making it potentially insecure.

 # Reproducing the initial .zkey file